F4B123/project/README.md

 - [x] Implement rudimentary styling on each component
 - [ ] Add state management to each component (check "state" on video resources)
 - [ ] Implement a promise method for retrieving any kind of value on every component (both functional and class syntax)

+# Day 3-4 Activities

+implemented and changed the life-cycle of Post.js